WWE’s live Facebook show is returning for a second season

 Some of WWE's biggest superstars will return to Facebook Watch when the second season of Mixed Match Challenge premieres September 18th at 10PM Eastern.
 A preshow will air before each 30-minute episode this time around, while a round-robin format replaces the single-elimination tournament from the first season, which took place earlier this year.

-The show pairs one male and one female wrestler in a tag team, and the previous season's winners, The Miz and Asuka, are partnering again to defend their crown and earn more money for charity.
+The show pairs one male and one female wrestler in a tag team, and the previous season's winners, The Miz and Asuka, are partnering again to defend their crown.
 Other stars competing in Mixed Match Challenge include WWE Champion AJ Styles, Alexa Bliss, Finn Bálor, Sasha Banks, Braun Strowman and SmackDown Women's Champion Charlotte Flair.
 Two matches will take place each episode, and the tournament final will be held at a pay-per-view event in December.

 Fans in more countries will be able to watch the live action after Facebook expanded Watch availability.
 Wrestling aficionados in Australia, Brazil, France, Germany, Indonesia, Mexico, Philippines, Spain, Thailand and Vietnam will be able to watch the live streams this time around.